spinnylights/vulkan-notes/vulkan_notes.md

    to them.
-These are essentially objects that describe how the images should be treated during rendering, such as the image's dimensions, the subset of the image that should be rendered, the subresource range to make available, etc. This obviously depends closely on what the image actually is, and can probably be determined based on that without direct user input.
+These are essentially objects that describe how the images should be treated during rendering, such as the image's dimensions, the subset of the image that should be rendered, the subresource range to make available, etc.

 1. In order to create a video frame, we need a [`VkRenderPass`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkRenderPass.html),